 The second approach:

 - On the Registry Editor home page, navigate to the following path: HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows NT > CurrentVersion > Winlogon > SpecialAccounts > UserList.

 - Under the last tab, right-click on the UserList option.

-- In the popped-up menu, expand on New and select DWORD_Value.
+- In the pop-up menu, expand New and select DWORD_Value.

 - Use “Admin” as the name of the value and hit Enter.